NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 This `>` symbol is used to redirect standard output.
 It  takes the takes the standard output of the command to its left, and redirects it to the file to its right.

 > Important: `>` overwrites the contents of a file.
-Too know how to append data onto the end of a file, see the next section.
+To know how to append data onto the end of a file, see the next section.

 ![image](https://user-images.githubusercontent.com/107522496/197763872-d8559b55-63a5-476f-b007-817aef207df4.png)